Menu

 Terminal illness

-Many insurers offer an option where terminal illness is part of the terms of cover.
+Many insurers offer an option where terminal illness is part of the terms of coverage.
 If a fellow business owner is diagnosed with a terminal illness and has less than 12 months to live following diagnosis, a lump sum payout can take place.

 Are There Any Alternative Types of Cover?

-There are two other options for cover if you are in a partnership which is the following:
+There are two other options for cover if you are in a partnership, which is the following:

 Life of another policy